 “And now that you don’t have to be perfect, you can be good.” – 0ne of my favorite quotes of all time is from author John Steinbeck’s novel, East of Eden

-Type 1s are the ultimate perfectionists.
+Enneagram 1s are the ultimate perfectionists.
 As a parent who is an Enneagram type 1, let go of the relentless pursuit of perfection.
 Give your kids (and yourself) a whole lot of grace and plenty of space to make mistakes.
 Humanity is not perfect.
 Period.
 End of story.
 But we, as imperfect humans, can be good in word and deed.
-We can be kind and generous and loving to ourselves and others, especially our children.
+We can be kind, generous, and loving to ourselves and others, especially our children.
 Stop trying to be perfect.
 Embrace being good instead.

 2. Get comfortable with failure.

 “Only those who fail greatly can ever achieve greatly.” – Former U.S. Attorney General and Senator Robert F. Kennedy

-Type 1s tend to be incredibly organized but not especially flexible.
-As a parent who is a 1, remember that we all learn best through our failures, not our successes.
+Enneagram 1s tend to be incredibly organized but not exceptionally flexible.
+As a parent who is an Enneagram type 1, remember that we all learn best through our failures, not our successes.
 If everything humans did always went well, we would never have any opportunities to mature into better humans.
 As scary as it can be, failure is a great gift.
 It’s an essential and healthy part of daily life on this imperfect earth.
 Struggles build character and help us grow in patience, endurance, faith, and hope.
 Decide that failure is your new best friend from now on.

 3. Take responsibility for your own mistakes.

 “Nobody can make you feel inferior without your consent.” – Former First Lady and activist Eleanor Roosevelt

-As perfectionists, Enneagram type 1s typically struggle with making mistakes.
+As perfectionists, Enneagram 1s typically struggle with making mistakes.
 Be humble and transparent.
 Always ask your kids for forgiveness if and when you mess up.
 If you practice what you preach, it will help your children immensely to do the same.
 Clean up your messes.
 Learn from them.
 Move forward.
 Remember, your kids are watching you to see how you react when you fail.
 They will follow your lead.

 4. Encourage your kids to make mistakes.